Astros vs. Angels Player Props Betting Odds

 Ohtani Stats

-- Ohtani has 38 hits with five doubles, a triple, seven home runs, 16 walks and 20 RBI.
-He's also stolen five bases.
+- Ohtani has seven doubles, a triple, seven home runs, 16 walks and 22 RBI (40 total hits).
+He has stolen five bases.

 Ohtani Recent Games